 I like the wide top loading heavy duty Reference style protectors.
 Here is your link to check them out.

 Step 4 – Printables

-The Printable Pages I have created will get you off to a great start.
+The Printable Pages I have created in the Camping Essentials Toolkit will get you off to a great start.
 Print them out to use and then insert them into a page protector to become part of your notebook.
-I am selling them as a digital download in an eBook for just $10 bucks – about the cost of eating out for lunch but without the heartburn.
+Or, save the digital files to your phone or laptop for easy referral.

 - My copywrited printables are created as PDFs for you to download and reuse as often as you want for your personal use.

 - The pages look great in black and white as well as in color.

 - The Camping Weekly Menu Planner is an editable PDF you can type directly into, or you can handwrite your meals in the spaces provided.

 - During the trip you can pull out your pages to fill in the stats and write in your journal, using the hard surface of your binder for writing.